-The maximum altitude reached by a hot air balloon depends upon factors that are often in flux during the voyage of the balloon, including the weight and size of the balloon, the type of gas used to heat the air inside, and the atmospheric conditions at the time.
+The maximum altitude reached by a hot air balloon depends on factors like the weight and size of the balloon, the type of gas used to heat the air inside, and the atmospheric conditions at the time.

 What Limits the Height of a Hot Air Balloon?

 Here are some of the factors that affect the maximum altitude a hot air balloon can reach:

 - Weight of the balloon: A heavier balloon will reach a higher altitude than a lighter one.
 The weight of the balloon will determine how much air is displaced by the air in the envelope, meaning if you have a hot air balloon with a heavier envelope, it will go higher.

 - Size of the envelope: A larger envelope can hold more gas, which will allow the balloon to reach a higher altitude.
 The size of the envelope will determine how much air is displaced by your balloon.
 So, if you have a larger balloon, it can displace more air compared to smaller balloons, allowing it to reach higher altitudes.

 - Type of gas used to heat the air inside: Different gasses will have different lifting capacities, so the type of gas used to heat the air inside also affects how high the hot air balloon can go.

 - The temperature of the surrounding air: The lower the surrounding air temperatures are, the higher your balloon can go because it will be less dense compared to hot air.